HoolAgain/HoolsHandyHacks/docs/index.md

 I've helped develop some small games with my friends, and host them on itch!
 All 4 were done as timed "Game-Jams" where the objective is to complete a game with a given theme in a short amount of time!
 Then everyone shares their submissions.

-In brackets beneath each projects name / image, was my particular contribution to development.
+In brackets next to each projects name, was my particular contribution to development.
+The link brings you straight to the itch.io page where you can either play, or download to play the games!

 [Jimposters](https://sobad.itch.io/jimposters) (Sound design, Case testing)